Smana/smana.github.io/content/en/post/cnpg/index.md

 ## 🩹 Standby instance and resiliency

 {{% notice info Info %}}
-In traditional PostgreSQL architectures we commonly find an additional component to handle high availability (e.g. [Patroni](https://patroni.readthedocs.io/en/latest/)).
-A specific aspect of the CloudNativePG operator is that it leverages base Kubernetes features and relies on a component named [_Postgres instance manager_](https://cloudnative-pg.io/documentation/1.17/instance_manager/).
+In traditional PostgreSQL architectures we usually find an additional component to handle high availability (e.g. [Patroni](https://patroni.readthedocs.io/en/latest/)).
+A specific aspect of the CloudNativePG operator is that it leverages built-in Kubernetes features and relies on a component named [_Postgres instance manager_](https://cloudnative-pg.io/documentation/1.17/instance_manager/).
 {{% /notice %}}

-Add a standby instance by setting up the number of replicas to 2.
+Add a standby instance by setting the number of replicas to 2.

 <center><img src="standby.png" alt="standby" width="600" /></center>